MyadaRoshdi/P3/writeup_template.md

 #### 2.4.
 Appropriate training data
 **Question7: Is the training data chosen appropriately?**

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road with correction = 0.2
+I used a combination of center lane driving, recovering from the left and right sides.
+I also combined images from  Centeral Camera, left and right Camera with steering angle correction = 0.2.

 For details about how I created the training data, see the next section.

-So as a **Summary**
-My code is using  Keras with tensorflow, using the follwoing steps:

-1) Cropping 60-pixels from the top and 20-pixels from the bottom to not be distracted by un-important details/
-2) Normalizing the images, using lambda layer.
-3) Applying five convolutional layers
-4) Applying four fully-connected layers
-5) Training the network over 40,000 images, 20% is splited as validation dataset, my data collected as described in details in the writeup.md.

 ### 3. Model Architecture and Training Strategy